kaloyandimov/nondeterministic-finite-automaton/README.md

 ...
 ```

-Fields are whitespace-delimited, so exact line breaks aren't load-bearing — but `save` always writes one field group per line, as shown above.
+The alphabet occupies its own line because an empty alphabet is represented by an empty line. `save` writes every field group exactly as shown above.

 ### Example